game-arch/mmorpg-kit-snippets/README.md

 ### Tab Targeting
 The purpose of these scripts are to improve tab targeting
 Instructions:
+- In the extended PlayerCharacterController, remember to remove the `Input.GetButtonDown("FindEnemy")` handling, as this will replace it
 - In your overwritten PlayerCharacterController, add the following:
     ```
     public override void UpdateInput() {